MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Display effectiveness graphs section of Analytics page](media/analytics-14.PNG "Display effectiveness graphs section of Analytics page")

-**Total footfall across displays.** This graph shows the total number of people that entered the display effectiveness zones across the entire store.
-The dotted line is the average footfall across display effectiveness zones during the selected time frame.
+**Total footfall across displays.** This graph shows the total number of people that entered the Display effectiveness zones across the entire store.
+The dotted line is the average footfall across Display effectiveness zones during the selected time frame.

-**Average engagement across displays.** This graph shows the average time, in seconds, that people engaged (dwelled) within display effectiveness zones across the entire store.
-The dotted line is the average engagement (dwell) time for all display effectiveness zones during the selected time frame.
+**Average engagement across displays.** This graph shows the average time, in seconds, that people engaged (dwelled) within Display effectiveness zones across the entire store.
+The dotted line is the average engagement (dwell) time for all Display effectiveness zones during the selected time frame.

 ### Queue management graphs